-- (a) Be at least 18 years of age and reside in the State of Washington - (b) have not committed any act that is grounds for denial, suspension, or revocation (trustworthy) - (c) have paid the appropriate fees - II.
-Have passed the exams for the lines of authority for which the person has applied (competent) - III.
+- (a) be at least 18 years of age and reside in the State of Washington - (b) have not committed any act that is grounds for denial, suspension, or revocation (trustworthy) - (c) have completed a pre-licensing course of study for the lines of authority for which the person has applied - (d) have paid the appropriate fees - II. have passed the exams for the lines of authority for which the person has applied (competent) - III.
 A business acting as an insurance producer is required to obtain a producer license.
 The business must designate a licensed insurance producer responsible for the business' compliance with the insurance laws and rules of this state.

-(DRLP or Designated Responsible Licensed Producer.) - IV.
+- IV.
 A producer of insurance does not need to be a citizen of the United States.
-However, a non-citizen must have a social security number to become licensed. - V. A producer may receive a license in one or more lines of authority: life, disability, property, casualty, variable life and variable annuity products, personal lines, and limited lines insurance products. - VI.
+However, a non-citizen must have a social security number to become licensed. - V. A producer may receive a license in one or more lines of authority: life, disability, property, casualty, variable life and variable annuity products, personal lines and limited lines insurance products. - VI.
 Variable Life and Variable Annuity Resident Licenses...
 (284-17-015) Resident insurance producers who desire to sell, solicit, or negotiate variable (security) products in this state must obtain a life insurance producer license and an appropriate securities license.
 The securities license is issued by the Washington Department of Financial Institutions (DFI). - VII.
 The license shall contain the licensee's name, address, personal identification number, and the date of issuance, lines of authority, and the expiration date.